alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 # Summary

 The notorious reputation of high-degree polynomials in the machine learning community is primarily a myth.
 Despite it, papers, books, and blog posts are based on this premise as if it was an axiom.
 Bernstein polynomials are little known in the machine learning community, but there are a few papers[^4][^5] using them to represent polynomial features.
-Their main advantage is ease of use - we can use high degree polynomials to exploit their approximation power, and control model complexity with just one hyperparameter - the regularization coefficient.
+Their main advantage is ease of use - we can use high degree polynomials to exploit their approximation power, and easily control model complexity with just one hyperparameter - the regularization coefficient.

 In the following posts we will explore the Bernstein basis in more detail.
 We will use it to create polynomial features for real-world datasets and test it versus the standard basis.
 Moreover, we will see how to regularize the coefficients to control the shape of the function we aim to represent..
 For example, what if we know that the function we're aiming to fit is increasing?
 Stay tuned!

+---

 [^1]: There are also kernel methods, and polynomial kernels.
 But polynomial kernels suffer from problems similar to the standard basis.
 [^2]: See [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) and TrueType [font outlines](https://en.wikipedia.org/wiki/TrueType#Outlines).